MiketheChap/worldwidestew/content/blog/2024-07-14-make-yogurt-at-home.md

 **Tips and Equipment**
 1. Keep a timer handy AND use it
-2. I use an electric hot pad to keep the mixture warm for 9-12 hours. **Make certain you don't use a hotpad that times out!!!
-It will shut off automatically, and your mix will die an ignominious death.**
+2. I use an electric heating pad to keep the mixture warm for 9-12 hours. **Make certain you don't use a heating pad with auto-shutoff.
+It will shut off automatically, and your mix will die an ignominious death.** The one we use [is like this](https://www.amazon.com/Sunbeam-732-500-King-Heating-UltraHeatTechnology/dp/B00075M1T6/).
 3. You'll need a large Dutch oven.
 4. *You'll need a minimum 1-gallon yogurt strainer.* Cheesecloth is also possible, but it isn't easy.
 I use a 2-gallon one from Hatrigo, but it's no longer available.
 Here's a one-gallon one.
 Here's [a possible 1-gallon replacement](https://www.amazon.com/Bear-Greeks-separator-eco-friendly-materials/dp/B0CP3QD3YJ/ref=sr_1_6).